trgao10/cPdist/README.md

 ## DEMO SCRIPTS ##
-1. "cPDemoTeeth.m" demonstrates the Continuous Procrustes Analysis algorithm on the PNAS lemur teeth data set.
+1. "cPDemoPNAS.m" demonstrates the Continuous Procrustes Analysis algorithm on the PNAS lemur teeth data set.
 2. "cPMSTDemoTeeth.m" demonstrates some spanning-tree-based improvements of the Continuous Procrustes Analysis algorithm on the PNAS lemur teeth data set.

 ## WORKFLOW DESCRIPTION FOR COLLECTION ANALYSIS ##